 Understanding why employees leave lets you take proactive action to keep them satisfied and engaged.
 Data and analytics can help reduce employee turnover by spotting patterns in employee behavior and satisfaction.

-You can use analytics to analyze:
+You can use different analytics methods, including predictive analytics, to analyze:

-• Attendance records, such as sick leave and punctuality trends, to understand high absenteeism between different teams
+- Attendance records, such as sick leave and punctuality trends, to understand high absenteeism between different teams

-• Employee surveys, like culture surveys and engagement surveys, to plan new initiatives that support wellbeing
+- Employee surveys, like culture surveys and engagement surveys, to plan new initiatives that support wellbeing

 Measuring employee turnover is a standard process that can help you tackle retention issues head-on.
 When you’re clear about how much turnover is costing your organization, you’re also more likely to get support to make a change.
 Calculating the cost of employee turnover — and how much you could save by lowering it — doesn’t have to be complicated either.
 In fact, we’ve made it easy.